Djachechi/Blockchain-Development/Readme.md

 # Proof of Authority Bloockchain

 For this chain, pretending to be a new developer at a small bank called smbank you were assigned a mission to set up a private testnet blockchain.
+I briefly share steps on setting up you can set up your private blockchain.

 The testnet is setup in order to avoid risk as there is no real money involved and it allows for offline development using;
  * Puppeth, to generate your genesis block.